Clothing in the ancient world: Female Minoan dress

 In Minoan culture the loincloth was worn by both men and women.
 They are often illustrated in statuettes with a large dagger fixed at the belt.
 In contrast to Minoan males, females would wear less jewelry, though elaborate hairstyles were equally common.

 Cretan women's clothing included the first sewn garments known to history.
 Dresses were long and low-necked, with the bodice being open almost all the way to the waist, leaving the breasts exposed.
 Dresses were often accompanied by the Minoan corset, an early form of corset created as a close fitting blouse, designed to narrow the waist.
 The belt, also kept tight, and used to narrow the waist before the corset, a long or short coat, or a hat were used to supplement the female outfit.
 Ancient brooches, widespread in the Mediterranean, were used throughout the period.

 The fabric of women's clothes in elite portraits shows that colourful dyes were common as was intricate embroidery.

 Male Minoan dress

 The loincloth worn by both men and women of Crete is shown in this fresco of a religious event where the women are light-skinned and the man is deeply tanned.

 Our knowledge of the dress of male minoans is exceptionally limited as most depictions focus on women.
 Where we see men they are depicted they wearing a phallic sheath or codpiece.
 These would sometimes be embroidered or with a simple patterned border.
 Males are also frequently seen wearing a tight fitting belt, perhaps to accentuate the waist.

 Men appear to have grown their hair long, and styled it in a variety of ways, including elaborate braids and knots.

-Ancient Israelite clothing
+Israelite clothing

 In a rare depiction of Israelite clothing, King Jehu, or possibly his ambassador, kneels at the feet of Shalmaneser III on the Black Obelisk.